MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     Analyze the entire ECommerceOrderAndReturn codebase and identify any remaining duplicate code patterns that should be consolidated.
 Focus on cross-cutting concerns like payment processing, status updates, and error handling.
 Create shared services or helper methods as needed to eliminate these duplications while maintaining existing functionality.
 Build and test the code to ensure the functionality remains intact.
 Continue working until all identified duplications are fully integrated.
     ```

-    This type of "catch any remaining issues" analysis should be considered as an optional step at the end of the refactoring process.
-Attempting this type of broad stroke analysis too early can lead to unwanted and unnecessary changes.
-It's best to create a planned approach and address revisions on a priority basis.
+    Assigning tasks like this "catch any remaining issues" to GitHub Copilot Agent should only be done at the end of the refactoring process, and should only be used when necessary.
+Attempting this type of broad stroke analysis too early can produce unexpected results or task failures that need to be rolled back.
+It's best to create a planned approach and address revisions on a priority basis using a staged process.

     > **Note:** Even after GitHub Copilot "consolidates the remaining duplicated code patterns", there may be opportunities for further consolidation.
 However, the planned approach that you implemented should consolidate all major duplications in the codebase.
 If you have concerns, you can repeat the analysis and refactoring process.
 Remember that GitHub Copilot should not be used as a substitute for a formal code review process.